swapnilgarg7/JirAutomate/README.md

 # JirAutomate

 This app lets users upload a meeting transcript, extract actionable tasks using Google Gemini AI, and automatically create Jira tickets — all from a web UI built in Angular + .NET.
+It also includes Ticket Management Dashboard to edit extracted tickets, change assignees. etc..

 ---